darrelmiller/api-manifest/draft-miller-api-manifest.md

 The Api Manifest document contains information about a target application that consumes HTTP APIs.
 The canonical model for an API Manifest document is a JSON object.
 When serialized as JSON it can be identified by the `application/api-manifest` media type.

-An API manifest document SHOULD contain a `appPublisher` property that has a value described by the publisher {{publisher}} and MUST contain a JSON object that contains of zero or more mappings from a string key to Api Dependency {{api-dependency}} objects.
+An API manifest document SHOULD contain a `publisher` property that has a value described by the publisher {{publisher}} and MUST contain a JSON object that contains of zero or more mappings from a string key to Api Dependency {{api-dependency}} objects.
 The API Manifest object MUST contain an `applicationName` string property to uniquely identify the application to users of the API Manifest.

 ## Publisher Object {#publisher}